AnnaJinK/Hackintosh/README.md

 macOS does not support Optane memory.
 If your system has **Optane memory** installed and you do not want to remove it, just add **nvme = -1** to Boot arg.
 But, this option also disables other nvme devices.

+# Credits
+Changes were made by Heejoong Kim (2019)